fkh/nomic/rules.md

 This rule takes precedence over every other rule determining the winner.

 ##### 301.
-The current list of players (found at https://github.com/fkh/nomic/blob/master/players) is integrated into the rules along with this text as Rule 301, and may only be amended (including additions, deletions, and/or other alterations) through an amendment to this rule.
+The current list of players (found at https://github.com/fkh/nomic/blob/master/players) is integrated into the rules along with this text as Rule 301, and may only be amended (including additions, deletions, and/or other alterations) through an amendment to this rule; and

+Andy Cochran is included in the list of active players; and

+Joel Mahoney is removed from the list of active players.

 ##### 302.
 Every player is an eligible voter.
 Every eligible voter must participate in every vote on rule-changes.

+##### 303.

+If a rule is proposed on a day of the month which is a composite number, then every eligible voter receives one point for each use of the letter "A" in the proposed rule, minus the number of commas.
+If there are more commas than letters "A" in the proposed rule on a day of the month which is a composite number, the player who proposed the rule shall be shamed and no eligible voters shall receive or lose any points.